danielguoo/civix/civix-backend/core/README.md

 * Individual test cases aren't executed in any particular order.
 * The test database created in the `setUp()` function is used by every test case -- the actions of one test case are independent of other test cases.
 The database has no side-effects.
 * This implies that when there is a successful post request, the number of items in the database goes from 3 -> 4.
 If this is followed by a delete request, the number of items in the database goes from 3 -> 2, not 4 -> 3.
-* The Profile API isn't fully functional.
+* The names correspond to the entity being tested